Dissociation and Dissociative Disorders

 People who have a Dissociative Disorder may experience:

-- Gaps in your memory (that are not accounted for by other factors such as tiredness, dementia etc)
+- Gaps in their memory (that are not accounted for by other factors such as tiredness, dementia etc)

-- Finding yourself in strange places and not recall how you got there
+- Finding themselves in strange places and not recall how they got there

 - Out-of-body experiences

-- Feelings of being unreal or as though parts of your body do not belong to you
+- Feelings of being unreal or as though parts of their body do not belong to them

-- Feeling as though you are looking at the world from inside a bubble
+- Feeling as though they are looking at the world from inside a bubble

 - Forgetting appointments, conversations, places, people.